DigbijoyMukherjee/Swiggy-Order-Analysis/README.md

-# Maven-Pizza-Challenge
+# Swiggy Order Analysis
 About this project
 PROJECT SUMMARY
-This project required the analysis of one years worth of transactional data for a pizza restaurant in New York.
+This project required the analysis of one years worth of transactional data for a pizza restaurant in Mumbai.
 The main objective was to find operational opportunities to increase efficiency and drive more sales.

 Skills Used:
 SQL to analyze the data and Tableau for visualization